A2 · ElementaryEnglish

 Prepositional Phrases (Place, Time & Movement)

 In this lesson, you will learn how to use prepositional phrases to describe where something is, when something happens, and how something moves.
-This lesson includes detailed lists of prepositions and many examples.
+This lesson introduces common prepositional phrases for place, time, and movement with clear examples.

 1. What Are Prepositional Phrases?